 In most upright pianos, the tuner will prop up the top and remove the front board for access to the tuning pins; grand pianos will be opened and the music desk removed.

 How soon after moving should I have it tuned?

 It’s best to wait three to four weeks after moving for the most stable tuning.
 But most people can’t wait that long and want it tuned right away!
 That’s fine, and those tunings have all held just fine.

 How are pianos tuned?

 Each piano string is attached to a steel pin mounted in the multiple-ply wooden pinblock.
 Some notes have two or three strings and each must be tuned.
-A piano typically has 220 strings or more.
-A tuning lever is used to adjust the pitches up or down.
+A piano typically has 220 to 240 strings.
+A tuning lever wrench is used to turn each steel pin, to adjust the pitch up or down.

 Why do pianos go out of tune?

 Humidity changes are the main cause of pianos going out of tune.
 The strings are mounted on a wooden soundboard that absorbs moisture and expands during humid weather, and shrinks during dry weather.
-This stretches and relaxes the strings, changing their pitches and making the piano sound out of tune.
+This stretches and relaxes the strings at different rates, changing their pitches and making the piano sound out of tune.
 Also, the action of the hammers hitting the strings throws them out of tune.